Michael Boyden

 About the Author

-Made aliyah from the UK in 1985, am a former president of the Israel Council of Reform Rabbis and am currently rabbi of Kehilat Yonatan in Hod Hasharon, Israel.
+Michael Boyden made aliyah from the UK in 1985, is a former President of the Israel Council of Reform Rabbis, Director of its Beit Din (Rabbinic Court) and rabbi of Kehilat Yonatan in Hod Hasharon, Israel.